Leah Browning's recent publications include a short story, "Orchard City," in 100 Word

 by Dancing Girl Press in 2013.

 Browning's fiction, poetry, essays, and articles have previously appeared in a variety of

 publications including Queen's Quarterly, 42opus, The Saint Ann's Review, Bluestem

 Magazine, Blood Orange Review, Dressing Room Poetry Journal, Fiction 365, The

 Citron Review, Corium Magazine, Per Contra, Halfway Down the Stairs, The Literary

-anthology Nothing to Declare: A Guide to the Flash Sequence; and in her fourth
+Fear Review; in the anthology Nothing to Declare: A Guide to the Flash Sequence; and

 In addition to writing, Browning serves as editor of the Apple Valley Review, an online